Jerod Mayo: College career

-While attending the University of Tennessee, Mayo played for the Tennessee Volunteers football team from 2004 to 2007.
+While attending Tennessee, Mayo played for the Tennessee Volunteers football team from 2004 to 2007.
 After redshirting the 2004 season, he appeared in six games at weak-side outside linebacker in 2005, finishing with 13 tackles (10 solo).
 Mayo made the Volunteers starting lineup as a redshirt sophomore in 2006, as he started 11 contests at weak-side outside linebacker.
 He finished third on the team with 83 tackles (48 solos), including five sacks for minus 40 yards, 12.5 stops for losses of 51 yards and a quarterback pressure.
 He also recovered one fumble and deflected a pass.
 Rivals.com subsequently named him to their All-American second-team.

 For his junior season, Mayo moved to middle linebacker and started all 14 games.
-Serving as the defensive squad's co-captain, he went on to register 140 tackles in 2007, the most by a Tennessee defender since Earnest Fields registered those same totals for the Volunteers in 1990.
+Serving as the defensive squad's co-captain, he registered 140 tackles in 2007, the most by a Tennessee defender since Earnest Fields registered those same totals for the Volunteers in 1990.
 He added 1.5 quarterback sacks for minus 11 yards, 8.5 stops for losses and five quarterback pressures, and also returned an interception 34 yards for a touchdown.
 Mayo was a first-team All-Southeastern Conference selection and also earned All-American second-team honors by The NFL Draft Report.

+He graduated from Tennessee with a degree in political science.